pandaero/pandaero/README.md

 ### Pablo Andrés Andalaft Tarodo

 I am an Aerospace Engineer with a keen interest in coding.
-After a long time as an amateur, I joined the coding school [42 Wolfsburg](https://www.42wolfsburg.de) to develop fully into a Software Engineer.
+After a long time of half-commitments to it, I joined the coding school [42 Wolfsburg](https://www.42wolfsburg.de) to develop fully into a Software Engineer.

 ### Software Background